 Located in Southwest Montgomery County along FM 1488 and close to SH 242, Lake Creek Forest is a quiet community in a country setting.
-One of the best kept secrets in the area, this breathtaking community captures the hearts and imagination of wildlife and forest lovers while offering the outstanding education opportunities of The Woodlands High School
+One of the best kept secrets in the area, this breathtaking community captures the hearts and imagination of wildlife and forest lovers while offering the outstanding education opportunities of The Woodlands High School and feeder schools.

 Originally deeded in 1978, lot and home sizes vary throughout the community with homesites from 1/2 acre to 8 plus acres and equally varied home styles and sizes.

 This versatile location has easy access to numerous shopping districts in The Woodlands or Magnolia.
 A new super center anchored by Target is right around the corner that also features stores such as Office Max, Ross, TJ Maxx, PetSmart, Famous Footwear, and more.

 The Lake Conroe area is 20 minutes North where you'll find water sports and recreational activities.
 For the golf enthusiast, there are great area courses located in Lake Windcrest, Woodforest, Grand Lake Estates, The Woodlands, and High Meadow Ranch.

 About the POA

 All property owners in Lake Creek Forest are voting members of the Property Owners Association (POA).
 If you are interested in building a home in Lake Creek Forest, please review the by-laws, deed restrictions, and ACC guidelines posted on the website.
 If you have purchased property and are ready to build a home, please review the Architectural Control Committee guidelines also located on the website (ACC Guidelines).
 If you have questions, please contact our management company ("CKM") at 281-255-3055 or send an e-mail using the "Contact Us" page on the website.